grame-cncm/faustlibraries/README.md

 # Faust Libraries

-NOTE: this documentation was automatically generated using [pandoc](https://pandoc.org/).
+NOTE: this documentation was automatically generated using the script `generateDoc`.
+This script depends on [pandoc](https://pandoc.org/) and [html-xml-utils](https://www.w3.org/Tools/HTML-XML-utils/README).

 This page provides information on how to use the Faust libraries.